 Barcelona is a major European cultural city known for its Roman remains, historic and artistic heritage.
 A leading international business city with a stunning coastline on the Mediterranean Sea, many beaches and the Catalan Pyrenees.

-In June, the weather in Barcelona is mostly warm, dry and sunny.
-The average temperature averages 16°c to 24°c.
+In October, the weather in Barcelona is mostly warm with an average of 6 days of rain.
+The average temperature averages 17°c to 23°c.

 The official currency in Spain is the euro (€/EUR).
 Foreign currency can be exchanged at banks (Monday to Friday, 8.30am to 2pm) and at the bureaux de change also open every day in Barcelona city centre, and at the main railway stations, Estació del Nord bus station and at the Airport, where they have longer opening hours.